Abbey Hall (1940)

 Burpee Hall (1934)

-Burpee Hall is mixed gender and houses returning students.
+Burpee Hall houses returning students.
 Perley Burpee was a shoemaker and farmer who married Judith Colby, sister of Governor Anthony Colby, and was among the 11 men who procured the original charter for New London Academy in 1837.
 The home he built in 1816 still stands on Main Street, one block east of the campus.
 His grandchildren, Wilfred E. Burpee, Class of 1882, and Mary Burpee Macomber, Class of 1885, served as trustees from 1907 to 1948 and from 1905 to 1952 respectively.
 Erected wing-by-wing over three years, Burpee Hall housed the library collection until 1949.

 Colby Hall (1931)